A Husky wolf mix combines a purebred Siberian Husky or an Alaskan Husky, with a wolf.

 - Is a Husky wolf mix a good family dog?

 A Husky wolf mix is a combination of a domestic Husky breed with a wild wolf.
 Either a Siberian Husky or Alaskan Husky might be used in this mix.

-However, in many states and many countries, dog-wolf hybrids are classed as wild animals and have lots of restrictions on their ownership.
+But, in many states and many countries, dog-wolf hybrids are classed as wild animals and have lots of restrictions on their ownership.

-On top of this, in some areas of the world, dog-wolf hybridization is considered a threat to wolf conservation.
+Plus, in some areas of the world, dog-wolf hybridization is considered a threat to wolf conservation.